File Setup Guide

 Please review this page as you prepare your files for print.

-We prefer PDFs or vector files, but we accept a variety of file types.
 Here’s the full list of accepted file types (please note some jobs may have specific file requirements):

 - Adobe PDFs (.pdf)